Applications are not being accepted at this time - Thank you for your interest.

 - To submit a career development award to continue on a career trajectory toward becoming independent investigators studying the health of aging AI/AN.

 This career development program provides intensive, long-term mentoring of promising, well-trained AI/AN doctorally prepared professionals modeled on the highly successful Robert Wood Johnson Clinical Scholars Program.
 The Native Investigator Program weaves together didactic, experiential, and mentored instruction as well as specialized seminars to equip Native Investigators to function as independent scientists.
 This blend of activities includes: a) an introductory mini-course on the scope and methods for studying gerontological health in the Native population; b) continuous interaction with mentors drawn from an array of different disciplines in the social, behavioral and health sciences; c) other seminars and workshops as relevant and appropriate.
 Within this framework, Native Investigators are encouraged to pursue specific lines of inquiry that will yield research capable of securing external sponsorship.
-Of special note, by virtue of its inclusion of senior same-race mentors (4 of 6 Core Faculty are AI/AN) the RCMAR is unusual in its ability to provide appropriate role models to aspiring Native Investigators.
+Of special note, by virtue of its inclusion of senior same-race mentors the RCMAR is unusual in its ability to provide appropriate role models to aspiring Native Investigators.

 Level of Support